July 31st

 Commentary:

-There is something that follows him better than a shadow!
-A shadow follows him only when there is light in the vicinity.
-This is better than that because it follows him without any conditions or exceptions!
-'It' is the company of his past deeds.
+That unrelenting companion is the fruit of his past deeds.
 It follows him through every moment of his life.
-It sleeps with him, stands with him and even runs with him if he runs!
-Can one ask for company more constant than that?!
-Whether he wants it or not, whether he likes it or not, it is present with him always.
+It sleeps with him, stands with him, and even runs with him if he runs!
+Can one ask for any company more constant than that?!
+Whether he wants it or not, whether he likes it or not, it is present with him all the time.

 pada vigrahaH:

-शयानं च अनुशयति तिष्ठन्तं च अनुतिष्ठति ।
+शयानं च अनुशयति तिष्ठन्तं च अनु-तिष्ठति ।

-śayānaṃ ca anuśayati tiṣṭhantaṃ ca anutiṣṭhati ।
+śayānaṃ ca anuśayati tiṣṭhantaṃ ca anu-tiṣṭhati ।

-अनुधावति धावन्तं कर्म पूर्व-कृतं नरम् ॥
+अनु-धावति धावन्तं कर्म पूर्व-कृतं नरम् ॥

-anudhāvati dhāvantaṃ karma pūrva-kṛtaṃ naram ॥
+anu-dhāvati dhāvantaṃ karma pūrva-kṛtaṃ naram ॥

 Alternate Transliteration: